lachlandeer/quarto_unimelb_letterhead/README.md

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-# Tilburg University Letter Format Template
+# University of Melbourne Letter Format Template

-This is a Quarto template that assists you in creating a letter on Tilburg University letterhead
+This is a Quarto template that assists you in creating a letter on the University of Melbourne letterhead

 ## Creating a new letter